How to pass mechanical reasoning tests

 What force is required to lift the weight using the pulley?

 To calculate the force needed to lift the weight, we need to identify how many of the sections of rope are load-bearing.
-Here there are 2 sections that are supporting the weight, meaning we divide the total weight by 2.
+Here 2 sections are supporting the weight, meaning we divide the total weight by 2.

 36/2 = 18kg.

-Questions may ask you to determine the direction, speed, or both of a given gear in relation to another.
+Questions may ask you to determine the direction, speed, or both of a given gear about another.

 Example gears question